Jomoartz/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Other users: all the permissions
 9-John_Doe:this is a script that sets the mode of the file hello to this:
 10-mirror_permissions: This is a script that sets the mode of the file hello the same as olleh’s mode.
+11-directories_permissions: This is a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.